 Essential Church Financial Statements

 This article is intended to help you start tracking your church financial statements.
 We’ll start by going over the reports your organization needs to operate.
-Pretty much every type of organization needs two reports, but churches actually need a third report.
+Pretty much every type of organization needs two reports, but churches actually need a third report for their accounting.

 Furthermore, an easy way to illustrate this is by saying the things you own, minus what you owe, equals your overall worth.
 This report will quickly show if your organization owes more than it owns.